Hidden gems amongst rolling hills of green and gold

 Discover Headley Heath's involvement in one of the most daring operations of the Second World War - the only assassination of a senior Nazi leader.

-During the Second World War, Headley Heath was used by the Canadian army as a training ground.
+During the Second World War, Headley Heath was used by the Canadian army as a training ground and was also the base for SOE planning espionage and sabotage attacks on occupied Europe.

 A curious military building on either side of the footpath reveals a possible secret role in monitoring wartime communications.